CopilotC-Nvim/CopilotChat.nvim/MIGRATION.md

 - `show_help` was removed (the help is now always shown as virtual text, and not intrusive)
 - `disable_extra_info` was renamed to `show_user_selection`
 - `hide_system_prompt` was renamed to `show_system_prompt`
-- `proxy` does not work at the moment (waiting for change in plenary.nvim), if you are behind corporate proxy you can look at something like [vpn-slice](https://github.com/dlenski/vpn-slice)
 - `language` was removed and is now part of `selection` as `selection.filetype`

 ## Command changes